LorenzDuremdes/Second-Brain/psychological trauma.md

 ### [[eye movement desensitization and reprocessing]]
 1. EMDR → adults with histories of childhood trauma ↮ adults with trauma during adulthood^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 297]
-	1. at the end of eight weeks, almost half of the adult-onset group that received EMDR scored as completely cured, while only 9 percent of the child-abuse group showed such pronounced improvement
+	1. at the end of eight weeks, almost half of the [[adult]]-onset group that received EMDR scored as completely cured, while only 9 percent of the child-abuse group showed such pronounced improvement

 ## [[developmental psychopathology]]
 1. psychological trauma is mostly nature **and** nurture (still inconclusive)^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 186]